-There is A LOT of green washing that goes on in the cosmetic industry and for the consumer it’s not always that easy to tell what is really legit when it comes to choosing your products.
-You will see a lot of ‘Natural this’ or ‘Organic that’, but if you are consciously trying to make the change to ‘natural’ or ‘organic’ products then there are a few things you should know……
+There is A LOT of green washing that goes on in the cosmetic industry and for the consumer it’s not always that easy to tell what is really legitimate when it comes to choosing your products.
+You will see a lot of ‘Natural this’ or ‘Organic that’, but if you are consciously trying to make the change to ‘natural’ or ‘organic’ products then there are a few things you should know…

 Lets start with the term ‘natural’ or ‘naturally derived’, you could be forgiven for being lulled into a false sense of security, thinking that this sounded great.
 Now don’t get me wrong, there are many companies selling ‘natural’ products that are what they say they are and their products are amazing but i’m trying to make you more aware of the not so good ones.
 When a product is ‘natural’ or ‘naturally derived’ that may mean they use ingredients that come from natural sources, take Apricot oil for example.
 Apricots are a fruit, grown on a tree, how much more natural can you get?
 Apricot oil is known to be a great oil for sensitive skin because of its soothing properties, but not all apricot oils will be the same.
-Some products might use a virgin apricot oil which means it is the least processed so will still retain all the beneficial goodness contained in the oil, while other products might contain an apricot oil that has been completley processed, so that the apricot oil that is left is
+Some products might use a virgin apricot oil which means it is the least processed so will still retain all the beneficial goodness contained in the oil, while other products might contain an apricot oil that has been completely processed, so that the apricot oil that is left is:

 - Much cheaper to buy

 - So whittled down that it contains none of it’s beneficial properties

 So you can see why ‘natural’ may not always be as good as it sounds.

 The same can be said for ‘Organic’ skincare products.
 As it stands there are no set rules for labelling a skincare product as Organic.